hensyou/cf-micro-service-architecture/labs/lab1/README.md

 ```

-We have harded coded the username and password for the application to a properties file in the application.
-Obviously this is best practise.
+We have hard coded the username and password for the application to a properties file in the application.
+Obviously this is not best practise.
 Most likely this type of information will be injected into the environment via the Pipeline.

 #### Optional